Mukundks2004/BetweenBooks/_posts/2025-03-31-lessons-learnt-at-roseworthy.md

 Mechatronics software starts out with just Python and C++- both basic programming languages that I am no stranger to.
 But it quickly evolved to programming on STM boards, which was in C and assembly and involved flashing the board with firmware manually and looking at device specs and pinouts.
 Then I had to dual boot Ubuntu and refamiliarize myself with the Linux environment to set up ROS, the robot OS.
 And I spent most of my time here- learning how to use workspaces and nodes, how ROS is selective between client-server and publisher-subscriber models, how ros2-control works, moveit and URDFS and the inverse kinematics of manipulators.

 That's just the basics.
 From there, you can either specialize- which involves getting familiar with Rviz for viualization, Gazebo for simulation, MATLAB's simulink, and various SLAM (simultaneous mapping and localization) tools.
-Or generalizing in any number of fields/subsystems.
+Or generalising in any number of fields/subsystems.
 For example, using low level programming knowledge to branch into working on the electronics, schematics and circuit design.
 Or networking/comms knowledge to set up and configure the radios and the networks, fixing the IPs, setting up wifi on the jetson, etc. Or CAD knowledge to start designing parts for manufacture, for 3D printing or for using in the URDF for better visualization.
 And if nothing else, spend the time learning Linux better because you will 100% have at least one computer issue that Linux familiarity can fix.
 Everything is adjacent to everything in robotics.

 ## The Various Ways In Which Chat-GPT Is Used